CNS Bhuwan Garg High School Neuroscience Prize

 - Eligibility criteria; a) students must be enrolled in secondary school (grades 9-12) in the United States, regardless of age; b) applications must represent original laboratory research as well as the original written work of the applicant; c) project should be the work of an individual student; group projects are not eligible (teacher is encouraged to provide guidance as needed, but must allow student to demonstrate his/her own creativity)

-Tauen Chang Outstanding Junior Member Post Graduate Award
+Taeun Chang Outstanding Junior Member Post Graduate Award

-The CNS Executive Committee unanimously approved renaming the Outstanding Junior Member Awards in honor of Tauen Chang, MD following her untimely passing in the spring of 2022.
+The CNS Executive Committee unanimously approved renaming the Outstanding Junior Member Awards in honor of Taeun Chang, MD following her untimely passing in the spring of 2022.
 Since its inception in 1996, four awards have been presented to residents at each CNS Annual Meeting for work submitted to the Scientific Selection Committee.
 Tae was one of the first and one of the few residents to win the award twice (2002 and 2003).

-One or two Tauen Chang Outstanding Junior Member Post Graduate Award(s) are presented annually to Junior Members of the CNS who are first authors of an abstract selected for platform or poster presentation at the CNS Annual Meeting by the Scientific Selection Committee.
+One or two Taeun Chang Outstanding Junior Member Post Graduate Award(s) are presented annually to Junior Members of the CNS who are first authors of an abstract selected for platform or poster presentation at the CNS Annual Meeting by the Scientific Selection Committee.
 Selection is based on abstract rank.
 Recipients must be CNS Junior Members who have completed training and are enrolled in a post-graduate fellowship program as of April 1.
 Recipients receive a plaque presented at the CNS Annual Meeting, registration fee waiver, three hotel nights and travel stipend.

-Tauen Chang Outstanding Junior Member Award
+Taeun Chang Outstanding Junior Member Award

-Four Tauen Chang Outstanding Junior Member Awards are presented annually to Junior Members of the CNS who are first authors of an abstract selected for platform or poster presentation at the CNS Annual Meeting by the Scientific Selectino Committee.
+Four Taeun Chang Outstanding Junior Member Awards are presented annually to Junior Members of the CNS who are first authors of an abstract selected for platform or poster presentation at the CNS Annual Meeting by the Scientific Selection Committee.
 Selection is based on abstract rank.
 Recipients must be CNS Junior Members in training as of April 1.
 Recipients receive a plaque presented at the CNS Annual Meeting, registration fee waiver, three hotel nights and travel stipend.

-Children’s Hospital of Philadelphia
+Children’s Hospital of Philadelphia,

 Philadelphia, PA